 I keep coming back to this beautiful image from Hayburn.com.
 I love the idea of incorporating drawers to hide all the odds and ends that a pantry tends to accumulate.
 With 3 kids still at home packing school lunches every day, it would be nice place to store school snacks and lunch box odds and ends.
+It is good to have a range of snacks available so that your kids get the nutrients they need.
+You also need to think about snacks for yourself too so you can get through the day, this can be from dried fruit and nut bars to teriyaki beef jerky which are full of protein.
 The baskets are also a great option to help with organization.
 Now let’s be honest, my pantry will never truly look like this.
 Rows of beautiful and perfectly aligned jars are not a reality in my house.
 But a girl can dream right!

 Another concept I will be using is the bead board wall behind the shelfs.
 We used real bead board in prior homes and I absolutely love it.
 But in this small space I believe it might be a little more challenging.
 I found a great alternative to real bead board…paintable wallpaper that looks like headboard.
 It is part of the Martha Stewart line at Home Depot and I am super excited to give it a try.
 The image above shows an example of the bead board wallpaper.